Metaphor: ReFantazio: Gameplay

+Archetypes

 The player and their party members assume the role of an Archetype, similar to Personas from the Persona series.
 Archetypes are physical manifestations brought about by one’s own insecurities.
 Acting as the game's job system, each archetype has their own unique skills that can be further gained by leveling their rank, and can also evolve into stronger ones depending on the desired rank.
 New archetypes are acquired as the player forges bonds with their followers, and can be purchased, assigned, and modified for any party member.
-Unlike Personas, which are restricted to one for all other party members, all party members in Metaphor can wield more than one archetype.
+Unlike Personas, which are restricted to one for each party member, the protagonist's party members can wield more than one archetype.

 When a party member possesses two or more different archetypes, they can inherit skills from any others based on the archetype they are currently assigned to, and if two or more compatible archetypes are present in battle, party members can perform stronger skills known as synthesis skills.
 However, while powerful, synthesis skills will consume more turn icons.
 MAG, the currency that can be used in Akademeia to purchase and modify Archetypes, can be exchanged for Reeve, the game's currency, in large cities.
 The current weather dictates the exchange rate; the worse it is, the higher the exchange rate will be.

-While not explicitly a social simulation game, akin to the Persona series, the game does feature several social simulation elements prominently used in that series, including time-sensitive activities structured after a day-to-day calendar, and the "Follower" system, a system building on the Social Links in previous Persona titles, in which the player forges bonds with the locals of Euchronia's regions, including members of their party, in order to increase public favor towards Will ahead of the election to decide the next King.
-Ranking up each follower unlocks benefits for the player and their party, whether it be in battle, traversing dungeons, or overall.
-A majority of the travelling in Metaphor will take up time; the player can opt to improve their royal virtues, a system based on the Social Stats from the Persona series, spend time with followers, or improve their own stats.
-The player can take on requests, which consist of side-quests that can reward the player with items and broaden their five aforementioned "Royal Virtues".
-Royal virtues are based on the Social Stats from the Persona series: Courage, Wisdom, Tolerance, Eloquence, and Imagination.
-These are obtainable through doing in-game activities and, in some cases, are needed to progress through certain follower bonds.

-Metaphor implements minor multiplayer elements through the "Travellers' Voice" feature, where players can see what activities other players did in a given day.